heavyind/vue-trans/README.md

 A Vue plugin to help transition elements in and out upon page navigation.
 Depends on Vue Router and Vuex.

-## Warning

-This project works, and it's fun to play with, but it needs documentation and testing.
-Use at your own risk.

 ## Why?

 Because it's tricky do to certain transitions—particularly leave transitions—without a little extra help.
 Vue's philosophy is that the route is the single source of truth for a given view.
 In principle, when the URL changes, the view must immediately update, leaving no time for fancy out-transition effects.
 Fortunately, it's *possible* with a little cleverness, and this plugin is designed to automate that cleverness away.